 From the Sand Dune Trailhead, hike across grasslands and desert to find an arch that isn’t actually broken.
 After hiking to Sand Dune Arch, this is an easy add-on.

 This is a really fun arch- you can scramble up inside the arch for pictures with the arch above and the sky beyond.
+Even on a really hot summer day, we were glad we tackled this trail.

 Broken Arch gets its name from the cracks and folds of the rock in its center.
 It is actually a complete arch and one that you can climb into.